caerphoto/velum/README.md

 ## To Do

+1. Image uploader for admin page.

-1. Ensure there are no duplicate slugs.
+2. Ensure there are no duplicate slugs.

-2. RSS feeds for main site, and maybe per-tag?
+3. RSS feeds for main site, and maybe per-tag?